The 10 Most Dangerous And Worst Neighborhoods In Orlando, FL

 It seems as if there’s a neighborhood for everyone in Orlando.

-Today, we'll use science and data to determine which Orlando hoods need a little tender loving care - the sore thumbs of the Orlando area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Lancaster Park ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Orlando hoods need a little tender loving care – the sore thumbs of the Orlando area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although South Eola ranks way above the rest.

-We examined 102 of Orlando's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Orlando's reputation.
+We examined 97 of Orlando’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Orlando’s reputation.

-So what's the worst neighborhood to live in Orlando for 2022?
-According to the most recent census data, Mercy Drive looks to be the worst neighborhood in Orlando.
+So what’s the worst neighborhood to live in Orlando for 2025?
+According to the most recent census data, New Malibu looks to be the worst neighborhood in Orlando.

 Read on to see how we determined the places around Orlando that need a pick-me-up.
 And remember, don’t blame the messenger.